hashicorp/terraform-google-terraform-enterprise/README.md

 More details can be found in the
 [clustered architecture overview][tfe-clustered-architecture].

-This README is best viewed on the
-[Terraform Registry][tf-registry], where the submodules, examples, inputs, and outputs are browseable.
+When the new version is of the **terraform-enterprise** module is completed then this README will be best viewed on the [Terraform Registry][tf-registry], where the submodules, examples, inputs, and outputs will be browseable.
+The source code can also be viewed in the [GitHub repository][github-repo].

 ## Requirements